curityio/oidc-claims-support/README.rst

 Installation
 ~~~~~~~~~~~~

 To install this plug-in, compile it from source (as described above).
-The resulting JAR file as well as the dependencies needs to placed in the directory ``${IDSVR_HOME}/usr/share/plugins/short-key-oidc``.
-(The name of the last directory, ``short-key-oidc``, which is the plug-in group, is arbitrary and can be anything.)
+The resulting JAR file as well as the dependencies needs to placed in the directory ``${IDSVR_HOME}/usr/share/plugins/oidc-claims-support``.
+(The name of the last directory, ``oidc-claims-support`, which is the plug-in group, is arbitrary and can be anything.)
 After doing so, the plug-in will become available as soon as the node is restarted.

 .. note::